YiranJing/Coronavirus-Epidemic-COVID-19/Model 2/README.md

       - **Truth 1**: Consider inadequate medical resources and under-reported official data, Maximum infected case (peak, not cumulative) in Wuhan might between 16000 and 25000
       - **Truth 2**: Risk of transmission is still high between 23 Jan and 04 Feb, and begin to decrease after 5 Feb.
          > Based on official news on 2 Feb, cases cannot be detected immediately, also not perfect isolation.
 Under this situation, Maximum infected case (peak, not cumulative) in Wuhan can more than 100 thousand or even 150 thousand.

          > Update: 3 new hospitals begin to accept patents after 5 Feb.(can accept around 6 thousand patients total).
 Now the risk of transmission is decrease, since more patients can be in hospitals and isolated.

       - **Consider truth 1 and 2, the maximum infected case (peak, not cumulative) in Wuhan maybe between 25 thousand and 100 thousand**.
       - **The peak will appear after 22 Feb, 2020**
       - Close City policy has significant control for 2019-nCoV, otherwise, the peak of infected cases may up to 200 thousand.

    - Key assumptions within this Model:
       - Exposed group (individuals during incubation period) is 4 times larger than Infective group (4109 confirmed cases until 02 Feb)
-      - After 23 Jan, confirmed cases will be isolated.
+      - After 23 Jan, confirmed cases will be isolated immediately.(i.e. only exposed group are infectious to others)
       - Assume the death rate is 3% (official number).
-      - Before 23 Jan, 1 case can infect 5 people on average.
-While after 23 Jan, only 1 people a case may infect.
+      - Before 23 Jan, 1 case contacts 5 people on average.
+While after 23 Jan, only 1 people 1 case contacts.
       - Before 23 Jan, the population in Wuhan is 11 million.
 After 23 Jan, population in Wuhan is 9 million.
       - The mean of incubation period is 7 days, and the mean duration of the infection is 14 days.
       - Wuhan has adequate medical resources and the official number is correct.